DivanteLtd/headless-security.org/book/general-best-practices.md

 [Read more on JWT](https://microservicesbook.org/ch5-related-techniques.html#json-web-tokens-jwt)

+## Follow the Express.js Security Best Practices

+Most of the Headless frontends are based on Express.js HTTP server.
+Including `vue-storefront` and `vue-storefront-api` as well.
+Please make sure you follow the [Express.js Security Best Practices](https://expressjs.com/en/advanced/best-practice-security.html).
+There are great modules like [helmet](https://www.npmjs.com/package/helmet) available out of the box that can be super-easily installed into your frontend app.

 ## Set proper CORS headers

 When your APIs are deployed on the same domain as the frontend - there is no problem fetching the data.
 Usually though you're in a case when you're making the request to 3rd party service or just a different microservice within your K8s/cloud stack.
 In that case make sure you've got the CORS headers properly set.
 CORS headers control [who can request the data (which domains)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) and can be used to limit the scope of these requests.